Wapiti Formation

 The Wapiti Formation is a geological formation of the Western Canada Sedimentary Basin in northwestern Alberta, and northeastern British Columbia, Canada.
-Its deposition spanned the time interval from the lower Campanian through to the upper Maastrichtian, between approximately 80 and 68 Ma.
+Its deposition spanned the time interval from the upper Campanian through to the lower Maastrichtian, between approximately 80 and 68 Ma.
 It was named by G.M.
 Dawson in 1881, presumably for exposures along the lower part of the Wapiti River and downstream along the Smoky River in Alberta.

 Dinosaur remains are among the fossils that have been recovered from the Cretaceous portion of the formation.
 The Wapiti Formation does not produce many fossils due to its limited surface exposure and accessibility, although two Pachyrhinosaurus bone beds have been productive.
+Plant fossils and trace fossils have been unearthed here too.

 Lithology

 The Wapiti Formation consists of interbedded sandstones, siltstones, shales and mudstones, with thin conglomerates, coal seams and bentonite beds.
 The sandstones are typically thick, pale grey, crossbedded and bentonitic.
 The middle part contains less sandstones, more mudstones, and fewer and thinner coals.
 The upper part contains thicker lenticular sandstones and more coals.